List of UFC champions: Championship wins by nationality

 The table is divided by number of division championships, tournament championships, total championships, and individual champions.
 Fighters with multiple championship wins have each championship counted for the total.
 There is a distinction between the total number of championships won by a nationality and the number of individual fighters that won them.
 Division championships are the primary separation criteria due to being non-closed competition.
 It includes title holders and interim title holders.
 Countries that are tied are separated by number of individual champions.
 Interim champions who become undisputed champions are listed only once.
 Tournament championships are secondary due to many tournaments being country-specific and thus not generally a national achievement to win.
-Runners-up and TUF runners-up are not included.
+TUF winners are not included.